tintinnabulate/csound-compositions/README.md

 and scores from the Internet, ran the synthesis with Csound, and recorded the resulting sound tracks.
 For further information on Csound, on the pieces and on the composers, search for "Csound Frontpage" on the Internet.

+(*) Except where samples are used: in Nuclear for the four drum sounds and in Laugh, which uses three samples of the author laughing which are then transformed.